About the Major

 The Music Department expects its majors to continue to refine and extend their performance skills throughout their undergraduate careers, which may mean accumulating more than 15 or 16 credits in music.
 No more than 16 credits in music may be counted toward the 32 credits required for graduation, however, and students must therefore complete 16 or 17 credits outside of music.

 All music majors are required to complete a senior project by the end of their final year.
 The purpose of the project is to give focus to the major by means of independent, creative work and to encourage independent study with the close advice and support of a faculty member.
 Students who choose to undertake an honors thesis may count this as their senior project.

-The senior project requirement may be satisfied by the completion of an Honors Project, which is a project that may encompass a composition, a concert, etc., but the Honors Project always contains a substantial written component; for this reason it is called the “Honors Thesis”.
-An Honors Thesis satisfies the departmental requirement for a senior project, even if it is not awarded Honors.
-The Honors Thesis Tutorial is always a two semester undertaking.
+The senior project requirement may be satisfied by the completion of an honors project, a project that may encompass a composition, a concert, etc., but the honors project always contains a substantial written component; for this reason it is called the honors thesis.
+An honors thesis satisfies the departmental requirement for a senior project, even if it is not awarded Honors.
+The honors thesis tutorial is always a two-semester undertaking.

 - AP Theory Credit

 - Counts as one of the 4 theory/composition requirements for the music major

 - Student needs to complete 3 additional theory/composition credits for the major